 Our university is a member of the Utrecht Network and the Arqus European University Alliance.
 You also have the opportunity to take part in a study stay or do your doctoral studies at these partner universities.

-You will find current Erasmus+ exchange places on the portal for study stays abroad.
-Furthermore, this portal provides you with further information on the exchange, the partner university and the contact details of the responsible departmental coordinator at our university.
+Browse current Erasmus+ exchange places.
+The database also provides you with further information on the exchange, the partner university and the contact details of the responsible departmental coordinator at our university.

 Partner universities in the Utrecht Network